 SBCTC has developed a VPA Reconciliation Report to assist colleges with a reconciliation process.
-This report can be used to compare your Payroll & Non-Payroll Expenses in State Funds to the Revenue Reimbursements from the State Treasurer recorded in Fund 841.
+This report can be used to compare your Payroll & Non-Payroll Expenses in State Funds to the Revenue Reimbursements from the State Treasurer recorded in Fund 790.

-By Year-End, all State Fund expenses (Funds 001, 08A, 24J, 057, 060) for the year MUST match the Revenue Reimbursements received and recorded in Fund 841.
+By Year-End, all State Fund expenses (Funds 001, 08A, 24J, 057, 060) for the year MUST match the Revenue Reimbursements received and recorded in Fund 790 / Class 285 / Dept 98499.

 How to Pull the VPA Reconciliation Report: